boeing314/DALAB_ASSIGNMENT_6/README.md

-# 🧠 DA5401 A6 — Imputation via Regression for Missing Data
+A6 — Imputation via Regression for Missing Data

 This repository contains a **Jupyter Notebook (`asgn6.ipynb`)** and a **project report (`DA5401 A6 Imputation via Regression.pdf`)** for Assignment 6 of DA5401.
 The objective of this assignment is to explore different **imputation strategies** for handling missing data and to evaluate their impact on **classification performance** using Logistic Regression.

 ---

-## 📌 Problem Statement
+## Problem Statement

-You are working on a **credit risk assessment project** using the [UCI Credit Card Default Dataset](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset).
+We will be working on a **credit risk assessment project** using the [UCI Credit Card Default Dataset](https://www.kaggle.com/datasets/uciml/default-of-credit-card-clients-dataset).
 The dataset has missing values in key columns, which makes it unsuitable for direct training of classification models.

 **Goal:**